 The bottom line is that technical analysis is the only method to predict market price.
 This reflects all the available information that could impact a market.
 As a result, there’s a need to consider other tools available in the market.
 For instance economic, fundamental, and new development.
 Because they are previously priced as a dispose of security.

 However, the technical analyst believes that the movement of the price is directly related to trends.
 As well as the history tends to repeats itself (when it comes to market).

 There are two types of technical analysis: chart pattern and technical indicators.

 1.Chart patterns: technical chart analysis of Indian stock is a subjective form to identify areas of resistance on the chart while looking at the specific patterns on the chart.
 The patterns help in predicting the price movement following a breakdown from a particular time.
 While a breakdown from this resistance is subject to a significant movement.

 2. Technical indicators: It’s a statistical form of technical analysis where an analyst apply several mathematical formulas to prices and volumes.
 However, moving averages is the most common type of technical indicator, used for spotting trends via smooth price data.

-How To Do Technical Analyze of Stocks
+How To Do Technical Analysis of Stocks

 In this section, we’ll discuss the technical analysis of the stocks on the basis of the indicators.
-Further, the technical indicators is classified as: qualitative and quantitative.
+Further, the technical indicators are classified as: qualitative and quantitative.
 The qualitative indicators aim to find support and resistance levels.
 Whereas the quantitative indicators aim to study price patterns in order to identify stock movement (upward or downward trend).